A Logical Application of Gradient Factors Settings for Open-Circuit Tech Divers

 Rebreather divers use constant set-points that continuously deliver an optimal breathing gas mix throughout the bottom and deco phases of a dive.
 As they are unconstrained by carrying only a few pre-set mixes, their choice of gradient factors doesn’t need to consider off-gassing efficiency or slow-tissue on-gassing as major controlling factors.

 For the CCR diver, gradient factors can be chosen merely through personal physiological preferences (i.e. what makes them feel best after a dive), or in line with a prevailing agency or team philosophy.
-However they chose to shape their ascent curve, they will always be breathing an optimal mix whenever and wherever they stop.
+However they choose to shape their ascent curve, they will always be breathing an optimal mix whenever and wherever they stop.
 Higher off-gassing efficiency is assured.

 An open-circuit technical diver who ‘mimics’ gradient factor preferences gleaned from a CCR diver’s perspective will inevitably fail to extract such an optimal outcome – especially where deeper stops may be an attraction.